PeterDaveHello/Unitial/README.md

 Introduction
 ============
-I hope to make a script to initialize the environment for friendly use in Unix-like OS,
+A set of scripts and configs to initialize the environment for Unix-like OS,

-Currently, I can only aim(and test) at FreeBSD and most Linux distros.
-(Originally, I do this for myself only, but I think I can share it to other people, so I upload it to github!)

-If you are interesting in the very small project, welcome to fork and feedback, or join it!

-Any question and suggestion, please let me know, thanks.
+Not fully tested but should work on FreeBSD, most of Linux distros and macOS.

+Feel free to fork, send pull request and feedback, but do not erase author info please.

+Questions and suggestions are welcome.

 Requirement
 ===========
-If you are using FreeBSD, there is no additional requirement, please just make sure your `fetch` command works fine.
+For FreeBSD, there is no additional requirements, please use the built-in `fetch` command.

-On other unix environment, please prepare `curl` or `wget`, so that the install script can get other files.
+On other unix environment, please prepare `curl` or `wget`, so that the install script can download other files properly.

-* you can install curl and wget by apt-get, yum or homebrew, pacman, it depends on your operating system.

 Installation
 ==============